aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra die above 5 expended when casting the spell, the spell lasts for an extra day, or affects an extra target.
 Secondly the spell is automatically effective against spells cast up to that "spell level" (INT save is no longer needed).

-**Global**: The spell instead affects a volume with a radius of 120ft, centered on a point on the ground or a stationary object.
+**Global**: The spell instead affects a volume with a radius of 120ft, centred on a point on the ground or a stationary object.
 Likewise it lasts 1 year.
 For every 2 MP dice above 10, either the radius increases by 120ft, or the duration increases by 4 months.

 ___
 ### Greater Fire Ward